Frederick Trump

-Born and raised in Kallstadt, Kingdom of Bavaria, Trump immigrated to the United States in 1885.
+Born and raised in Kallstadt, in what was then the Kingdom of Bavaria, Trump immigrated to the United States in 1885.
 In 1891, he began speculating in real estate in Seattle.
 During the Klondike Gold Rush, he moved to the Yukon and made his fortune by operating a restaurant and a brothel for miners in Whitehorse.

 In 1901, Trump returned to Kallstadt and married Elisabeth Christ.
-As he had purportedly immigrated to the United States in order to evade conscription, the Bavarian Government stripped him of his citizenship in 1905.
-As a result, he returned to the United States with his family.
+As he had failed to complete mandatory military service and notify the authorities of his departure in 1885, the Bavarian government stripped him of his citizenship in 1905 and ordered him to leave.
+Consequently, he returned to the United States with his family.

-Trump worked as a hotel manager and was beginning to acquire real estate in Queens when he died in the 1918 flu pandemic.
+Trump worked as a barber and manager of a restaurant-hotel and was beginning to acquire real estate in Queens when he died in the 1918 flu pandemic.